o3de/o3de.org/content/docs/user-guide/features/platforms/android/setting-up-environment.md

 1. Start the Asset Processor to compile any existing assets for use on Android\.

    1. Check to see if the Asset Processor is running\.
 Open the Windows system tray and look for the Asset Processor icon\.
 ![\[The expanded Windows system tray.
-The icon for the Lumberyard Asset Processor is surrounded by a colored box.\]](/images/user-guide/platforms/android/ap-tray-icon.png)
+The icon for the O3DE Asset Processor is surrounded by a colored box.\]](/images/user-guide/platforms/android/ap-tray-icon.png)

    1. If the Asset Processor is running, double\-click the icon in the tray to bring up the Asset Processor window\.